 Plug this address: 73 Alte Römerstraße (the dedicated parking lot for visiting Dachau Concentration Camp) into your GPS.
 Follow the instructions.
 There you go.

-Parking at Dachau Concentration Camp is 3 euros per car but free between November and February.
+Parking at Dachau Concentration Camp is 3 euros per car and they only accept cash for this.

 Technically speaking, when visiting Dachau Concentration Camp you can expect a large number of explorable sites spread out around an unbelievably huge piece of property.
 Among them you can see:

-- Visitors’ Center where you can pick up audio guides and meet with tour groups, check out the gift shop, use the restroom, and have a snack.
+Here you can pick up audio guides and meet with tour groups, check out the gift shop, use the restroom, and have a snack or a bigger lunch.

 Not technically speaking, while visiting Dachau Concentration Camp you can expect:

-- To look at life completely differently after your day visiting Dachau Concentration Camp.
+To look at life completely differently after your day visiting Dachau Concentration Camp.

 Visiting Dachau Concentration Camp for the first time, I went with one of the amazing guided tours.
 And if this will be your first time, that’s what I’d recommend.